-Luckily, acoustic-electric guitars come with piezo pickups installed because installing one is notoriously difficult.
+Luckily, acoustic-electric guitars come with piezo pickups installed because installing one is notoriously difficult (Relevant article: Pros and cons of acoustic-electric guitar).
 Most soundhole pickups can be installed in under half an hour.
 Because they create an electric guitar-like sound, acoustic guitarists usually prefer piezo pickups, and acoustic-electric guitars use them.

 The Amp You Use Can Affect the Sound of Your Guitar

 The type of amp you use can affect the guitar’s sound.
 For example, most amps are designed for electric instruments, and plugging an acoustic instrument into an amp for electric guitars affects the instrument’s sound.

 An acoustic amp is designed to amplify the sound with minimum effects.
 Acoustic amps might have a few built-in effects, feedback controls, volume, and channels for guitar and microphone.
 But the primary goal isn’t to change the instrument’s sound but to make it louder.

 Electric amps focus on different frequencies – mid-range and treble – and they include a whole host of effects that allow guitarists to create such a broad spectrum of sounds with their guitars.